 Raspi-config menu will appear on your screen.
 After changing the options press the Finish button.
 Expand filesystem and enable camera options require a reboot to take effect.
 Raspi-config will ask if you wish to reboot now when you select the Finish button.

-If you're going to stream to a Ubuntu PC, install the some packages locally beforehand.
+If you plan to stream to some Ubuntu PC, install the required packages locally beforehand.

 Download and install QGroundControl for Android.